scottgcau/csharpbot/clientside/docs/pages/admin/site-admin/groups.md

 See the sections below for each of these for more detail on the specific behaviour.

-Please see the entity documentation for details regarding access.

 #### Available Groups

 | Name | Description | Default |